eilbecklab/phenotips-docs/SiteAdministration.md

     attribute (which controls the page that the calendar shows first) changed to alt="" (i.e. always default to the page that contains the current date).

-6. Return to the home page and click Administration > UIX.
+5. Click *Save and view summary*, click the PhenoTips logo to return to the home page, click Administration, and click UIX.

-7. Under *New extension name*, enter a name such as UIX_Field__eye_color for the new user interface element.
+6. Under *New extension name*, enter `UIX_Field__eye_color` for the new user interface element and click *Create*.

-8. Start by filling in *Extension code*.
+7. Start by filling in *Extension code*.
 You will need to call a Velocity function to display the property from the data model.

     For a **Number**, **String**, **Static List**, **TextArea**, **Email**, or